 - Oklahoma would have to come out of the game sleepwalking

 - All three of the scholarship quarterbacks would have to go down with injuries

 - Todd Reesing and Dezmon Briscoe would have to walk out of that tunnel

 - Mike Stoops would have to drive to Lawrence and take control of the OU defense

 - 30 OU players would have to be arrested at The Hawk the evening prior to the game

 RCT: Prediction Time!
 How does the game turn out?
 Can Kansas cover the spread?

 CCM: I actually think Kansas beats the 33-point spread in this one.
 Back-ups will be out there in the second half, and the team will likely be looking ahead to Texas by that point.
 A backdoor cover seems very likely.
 I’ll go 55-24 Oklahoma.

-A big thanks to Jack to for helping us out with today’s game.
-Don’t forget to check out the questions that I answered for him over on Crimson & Cream Machine.
+A big thanks to Jack for helping us out.
+Don’t forget to check out the questions that Fetch answered for him over on CCM.